philipmjohnson/fluttermonarchlayout/README.md

 2. There is additional padding between the two "rows" of the Wrapped widgets.

 ### iOS Simulator (iPhone13Pro)

+The iOS Simulator does not display the same layout as Monarch, even though both are set to emulate the iPhone 13 Pro platform:

 <img width="600px"  src="https://raw.githubusercontent.com/philipmjohnson/fluttermonarchlayout/main/images/simulator-iPhone13Pro.png">